yangjialin94/next-js-boilerplate/README.md

     ```

     ```
-    ✔ What is your project named? next_js_boilerplate
+    ✔ What is your project named? next-js-boilerplate
     ```

 2. Install and configure ESLint